 This plant has been grown for sweetness and medicinal purposes for centuries in South America.

-There are several sweet compounds found in Stevia leaves, the main ones are Stevioside and Rebaudioside A. Both are many hundred times sweeter than sugar, gram for gram.
+Several sweet compounds are found in stevia leaves.
+The main ones are stevioside and rebaudioside A. Both are hundreds of times sweeter than sugar, gram for gram.

-Stevia is very sweet, but has virtually no calories.
+Therefore, stevia is very sweet but has virtually no calories.

-- When blood pressure is high, Stevia can lower it by 6-14%.
+- Stevia can lower high blood pressure in people with hypertension by 6–14%.
 However, it has no effect on blood pressure that is normal or only mildly elevated (1, 2, 3).

-- Stevia has been shown to lower blood sugar levels in diabetics (4).
+- Stevia has also been shown to lower blood sugar levels in people with diabetes (4).

-If you need to sweeten something, Stevia may be the healthiest choice.
+If you need to sweeten something, stevia may be your healthiest choice.

-However... many people really hate the taste of Stevia.
-It does depend on the brand though, you may need to experiment to find one that you like.
+However, many people greatly dislike the taste of stevia.
+The flavor depends on the brand though, so you may need to experiment to find a type of stevia you like.

-Bottom Line: Stevia is a natural, zero calorie sweetener that can lower both blood pressure and blood sugar levels.
+Summary Stevia is a natural, zero-calorie sweetener that can lower both blood pressure and blood sugar levels.

 Erythritol is another low-calorie sweetener.

-It is a sugar alcohol that is found naturally in certain fruits, but if you're buying powdered erythritol then it will most likely be made via an industrial process.
+It’s a sugar alcohol found naturally in certain fruits.
+However, powdered erythritol available for purchase is most likely made via an industrial process.

-It contains 0.24 calories per gram, or about 6% of the calories as sugar, with 70% of the sweetness.
+It contains 0.24 calories per gram, or about 6% of the calories in an equal amount of sugar, with 70% of the sweetness.

-Erythritol doesn't spike blood sugar or insulin levels and has no effect on biomarkers like cholesterol or triglycerides (7).
+Erythritol doesn't spike blood sugar or insulin levels and has no effect on blood lipids like cholesterol or triglycerides (7).

-It is absorbed into the body from the intestine, but eventually excreted from the kidneys unchanged (8).
+It’s absorbed into the body from the intestine but eventually excreted from the kidneys unchanged (8).

 Erythritol tastes very much like sugar, although it can have a mild aftertaste.

-I wouldn't say that erythritol is "healthy" - but it certainly doesn't appear to be harmful in any way and seems to be better tolerated than most other sugar alcohols.
+Although erythritol doesn’t seem to have any health benefits, it certainly doesn't appear to be harmful in any way and is better tolerated than most other sugar alcohols.

-Bottom Line: Erythritol is a sugar alcohol that is very sweet, but low in calories.
-Studies show that it is very safe to eat, although it can cause digestive problems at high doses.
+Summary Erythritol is a very sweet and low-calorie sugar alcohol.
+Studies show that it’s very safe to eat, although it can cause digestive problems at high doses.

 Xylitol is a sugar alcohol with a sweetness similar to sugar.

-It contains 2.4 calories per gram, or about 2/3rds of the caloric value of sugar.
+It contains 2.4 calories per gram, or about two-thirds of the caloric value of sugar.

-However, as with other sugar alcohols, it can cause digestive side effects at high doses.
+Xylitol doesn't raise blood sugar or insulin levels.
+However, as with other sugar alcohols, it can cause digestive side effects at high doses (14).

-If you have a dog in your home, then you might want to keep xylitol out of the house because it is highly toxic to dogs (15).
+If you have a dog at home, you might want to keep xylitol out of its reach since it’s highly toxic to dogs (15).

-Bottom Line: Xylitol is a very popular sweetener.
-It is a sugar alcohol, with about 2.4 calories per gram.
-It has some dental benefits and may improve bone density and lower the risk of osteoporosis.
+Summary Xylitol is a very popular sweetener.
+It’s a sugar alcohol containing about 2.4 calories per gram.
+It has some dental benefits.
+In rats, it may improve bone density and lower the risk of osteoporosis.

-It is harvested from the Yacon plant, which grows natively in the Andes in South America.
+It’s harvested from the yacon plant, which grows natively in the Andes in South America.

 Don't eat too much at a time though, as it can cause digestive problems.

-There are several popular sweeteners that health conscious people often eat instead of sugar.
+There are several popular sugary sweeteners that health-conscious people often eat instead of sugar.

 They may contain slightly smaller amounts of fructose and some tiny amount of nutrients, but your liver really won't be able to tell the difference.

-The harmful effects of sugar depend completely on the context.
-Most of the studies are done on people who are already eating a high-carb, Western junk food diet.
+However, the harmful effects of sugar depend completely on the context.
+Most of the studies are done in people who are already eating a high-carb, Western junk food diet.

-There are a few people who might want to avoid sugar-based sweeteners completely.
+Additionally, there are other groups of people who may want to avoid sugar-based sweeteners completely.
 This includes food addicts, binge eaters and people who are on a very low-carb, ketogenic diet.

-Other people can eat sugar in small amounts without any harm.
-It is still empty calories and will still be bad for your teeth, but it won't harm your metabolism, give you fatty liver or end up destroying your health.
+Healthy people can eat sugar in small amounts without any harm.
+While it’s still empty calories and may cause cavities, it won't harm your metabolism, give you fatty liver or end up destroying your health.

-In the context of a healthy, real food based diet, small amounts of these natural sugars won't cause harm.
+In the context of a healthy, whole-food based diet, small amounts of these natural sugars won't cause any harm.